galantelab/reboot/docs/README.md

    <br>

+   We recommend avoidance of regression set that may not present unimodal distribution, which may introduce some bias.
 The regression analysis implemented in Reboot is performed approximately linearly in time in relation to the number of bootstrap iterations.
 If the analysis should take no longer than a period of the day, we encourage a maximum of 10,000 iterations.

 ### Usage